arnabtarwani/freeCodeCamp/guide/english/html/html-forms/index.md

 The action attribute defines the action to be performed when the form is submitted.
 Normally, the form data is sent to a web page at the Script URL when the user clicks on the submit button.
 If the action attribute is omitted, the action is set to the current page.

+To add better functionality to a form, javascript could be used to add restrictions in entities such as email addresses and passwords such that text ending with @xyz.com will be considered as an email.
+Similarly, in passwords, there must be at least 8 characters to be a valid password.